jp-diegidio/STUDY.Physics.SpecialRelativity/InertialFrames/Docs/sr.inertial.md

 ## The game

 Bob and Alice pass by each other collinearly at a relative constant speed.
-They reset their clocks to zero at the moment they are colocated.
+They reset their respective clocks to zero at the moment they are colocated.

 ![sr.inertial: Space-time diagrams](sr.inertial.png)
 (For an interactive version of these diagrams see the